- What percentage of Oracle database customers are on which version of their database?

 Other areas of functionality have a low overlap with the primary Oracle customer market.
 For example, Oracle 12c offers multitenancy as a main new area of functionality.
 However, SaaS vendors primarily use multitenancy, which are less likely to be customers than companies that use the Oracle database internally.
 The shallow penetration of Oracle illustrates this into the startup market, as we covered in the article How Appealing is the Oracle Global Startup Ecosystem?

 Beyond these topics, most customers do not agree with Oracle that they need the most up-to-date features that the more recent databases provide.
 Oracle would have a challenging time explaining this if it was brought up in discussion.
 Oracle representatives state that they know their customers very well and that they have the best RDBMS in the world, and that they know how to develop their RDBMS to meet the needs of customers.
 Given that the vast majority of Oracle DB customers are not running anywhere near the more recent versions of the Oracle database indicates one or several of these assertions are not true.

 To determine the extent to which a high percentage of Oracle customers are using versions from years ago, we have compiled the following table.

 |Oracle 19||2019 (not enough customers to track)|

 What is the Proper Comparison of Open Source Databases to Oracle?

 Open-source databases are easy to upgrade and have no license or support liability.
-This means that when customers compare open source options, the comparison most of them would need to is to compare say the 2003 version of the Oracle DB (10g) to the 2019 version of PostgreSQL or MariaDB.
+This means that when customers compare open source options, the comparison most of them would need is to compare the 2003 version of the Oracle DB (10g) to the 2019 version of PostgreSQL or MariaDB.